 Internal talent development: An oft-ignored area — but one that’s key to organizational success

 “What if we focused more on the work that has to get done and the skills our employees have and less on job descriptions and department boundaries?”
 Edie posed to the Ascend audience.

 It’s a valid question.
 It’s also one few C-suites, departmental leaders, and team managers ask.

 Per Edie, most employers today find it hard to not just attract and recruit top talent, but also retain talent.
-The main hurdles preventing brands from keeping high-quality workers, she noted, include:
+The hurdles preventing brands from keeping high-quality workers include:

 - Few (or no) learning and development programs: If workers don’t feel empowered to evolve in their roles and gain new competencies, they’ll search for new companies at which they can grow.

 - A lack of focus on career development by managers: Even without these programs in place, management can prevent worker attrition and boost team engagement by simply spending one-on-one time with each report.
 They can use these chats to ask them what they want to accomplish at the business and create an internal-mobility ‘roadmap’ from there.

 - No concerted internal-recruiting effort for open roles: Internal talent mobility will be limited for many employees if there’s no coordinated effort by leadership, hiring managers, and TA to identify current workers who are optimal fits for roles for which there are open requisitions.